monurcan/SummerSchoolChallenge/README.md

 When you have bought metadata, you should *generate* and *get* your data.

+### Send more money - how much do I have?

+Each team starts with 20.000 credits.
+During the challenge, this amount increases with 20.000 every 12 hours.

 ### Uploading predictions

 You upload predictions by preparing a CSV file, where each row contains the **image name** and the **label**